Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Ablation Analyses

-To further verify whether the model scaling will respectively remove the effects of the above differences on \PET methods, we conduct two ablations: the model scaling impact on the (1) module structure and (2) number of trainable parameters.
-However, only investigating the above four respective \PET methods is insufficient to cover enough variations of module structure for ablation study (1).
-Besides, their trainable modules are composed of the layer-level weights as shown in \figref{fig:a-pet_methods}.
+The design differences among the PET methods mainly lie in the tunable module's parameter position and parameter quantity.
+To further verify whether the model scaling will respectively remove the effects of the above differences on \PET methods, we conducted two ablations to investigate whether model scaling can mitigate (1) the impact of tunable parameter position and (2) the impact of tunable parameter quantity.

-This limitation makes us hard to preciously control the number of trainable parameters at the fine-grained (parameter level) in (2).
+However, only investigating the above four respective \PET methods is insufficient to cover enough variations of parameter position for ablation study (1).
+This limitation makes us hard to preciously control the number of tunable parameters at the fine-grained (parameter level) in ablation study (2).
 Hence, we develop a more flexible \PET method, \textbf{A}rbitrary \textbf{P}arameter-\textbf{E}fficient \textbf{T}uning (\APET) method.
-Its trainable module can be arbitrary structure (\cref{ssec:afp_tuning_methods}) that facilitates us to explore various module structures in the ablation study (\cref{ssec:ms_model_structure}) and easier control the number of trainable parameters in the ablation study of trainable parameters (\cref{ssec:ms_trainable_parameter}).
+Its tunable module can be arbitrary structure (\cref{ssec:afp_tuning_methods}) that facilitates us to explore various parameter positions in the ablation study (\cref{ssec:ms_model_structure}) and easier control the number of tunable parameters in the ablation study (\cref{ssec:ms_trainable_parameter}).